IN 1881 . . .

 In 1881, God gave a small group of miners a mission to bring to the mountains of Park City the world’s greatest treasure: the Body and Blood of Jesus Christ, the Eucharist, and the Faith and Charity that flow from Him.
 That year, three years before the incorporation of Park City as a town, St. Mary of the Assumption Parish was founded.

 The original small wood framed church was built in 1882, but burned to the ground a year later.
-In 1884, A new church was begun and completed.
-This one was of stone and stand still stands today as Utah's Oldest Catholic Church.
+In 1884, a new church was begun and completed.
+This one was of stone and still stands today as Utah's Oldest Catholic Church.
 It is our Old Town Chapel.

 For the miners, the prominence of that Church building atop of Park Avenue became the last bit of home they would see as they climbed to the mine entrances and descended into the earth.
 It was the beacon that drew them home at the end of a long day.
 And, in times of disaster it was the gathering place for countless worried wives and families.